TheSethRose/X-Pilot/docs/tweepy-v2-streaming-guide.md

 ## Introduction to 𝕏 API v2 Streaming

-Twitter API v2 offers filtered stream access, which allows you to receive tweets in real-time that match specific rules you define.
+Twitter API v2 offers filtered stream access, which allows you to receive posts in real-time that match specific rules you define.
 Tweepy provides a convenient interface for working with these streams through the `StreamingClient` class.

 With the Free 𝕏 API Plan, you can:
 - Connect to the filtered stream endpoint
 - Define rules to filter the stream
-- Receive tweets matching your rules in real-time
+- Receive posts matching your rules in real-time

 ## Basic Streaming Setup